DHI-GRAS/worldwater-toolbox/README.md

 world_water_toolbox -b openeo-dev.vito.be -s 20210101 -e 20210201 -r Deserts -g A:\ANSU\6_Tasks\2204_WorldWater_TBX\world_water_toolbox\Test\aoi.geojson -rgb True
 ```

 You can check results in your directory or on the Open Editor: https://editor.openeo.org/?server=https%3A%2F%2Fopeneo-dev.vito.be

-### Jyputer Notebook
+### Jyputer Notebook [eoLab]
+You can run the jupyter notebook on the openEO plaform: https://eolab.eodc.eu/hub/login?next=%2Fhub%2F
-We provide a user friendly Jyputer Notebook interface to collect the user input and see the impact the changes have on the data/results, without having to interact with the code;
+We provide a user friendly Jyputer Notebook interface to collect the user input without having to interact with the code.
 ![image](https://github.com/DHI-GRAS/worldwater-toolbox/assets/44543964/cbd1c03e-ca0f-4218-add8-d219da1e3ca0)